Paris - Ile De France

 This fountain is highly representative of the monumental architecture of the inter war.

-A series of gilded bronze and stone sculptures embellished the fountain and the lateral slopes.
+A series of gilded bronze and stone sculptures embellish the gardens and the lateral slopes.

 You'll find a dog and two horse heads by the sculptor Pierre Guyot, and a deer and a bull's head by Paul Jouve.

-The rhinoceros and elephant statues, which initially stood in the Jardins du Trocadéro, were transferred by the entrance to the Orsay Museum in 1986.
+The rhinoceros and elephant statues, which date from Alphand's original garden, were transferred to the Orsay Museum esplanade in 1986.

-Two sculptural groups, La Joie de vivre by Léon Driveir and La Jeunesse by Pierre-Marie Poisson, adorn the fountain's lower level, the main pool.
+Two sculptural groups, La Joie de vivre by Léon Driveir and La Jeunesse by Pierre-Marie Poisson, adorn the fountain's main basin.

 Directions: 16th district